CostantiniMatteo/progetto-tasd/README.md

 # Architecture
 ![alt](docs/Microservice%20progetto.png)

-The service API Gateway is the service responsible of [responsibility], and exposes API for [functionalities].
+The service API Gateway is the service responsible of dispatching web requests, authentication, authorization and filtering, and exposes application's API.
-The service Job Center is the service responsible of [responsibility], and exposes API for [functionalities].
+The service Job Center is the service responsible of managing job centers, and exposes CRUD API for jobs centers.
-The service Job is the service responsible of [responsibility], and exposes API for [functionalities].
+The service Job is the service responsible of managing job insertions, and exposes CRUD API for job insertions.
-The service Job Seeker is the service responsible of [responsibility], and exposes API for [functionalities].
+The service Job Seeker is the service responsible of browsing job insertions, and exposes API for job search.
-The service Application is the service responsible of [responsibility], and exposes API for [functionalities].
+The service Application is the service responsible of managing users' applications to jobs, and exposes CRUD API for managing jobs.
-The service Notification is the service responsible of [responsibility], and exposes API for [functionalities].
+The service Notification is the service responsible of notifying users of application confirmation and new job insertions, and exposes API to send emails using Google Mail API.
-The service Job Advisor is the service responsible of [responsibility], and exposes API for [functionalities].
+The service Job Advisor is the service responsible of computing skills-based suggestions, and exposes API for provide job suggestions to the seeker.
-The service Seeker is the service responsible of [responsibility], and exposes API for [functionalities].
+The service Seeker is the service responsible of managing users, and exposes CRUD API for users.

 ### Prerequisites